2020 Advent dates:

 - December 20 - Fourth Sunday of Advent

-(In Eastern Orthodox churches, which use the Julian calendar, Advent begins earlier, on November 15, and lasts 40 days rather than 4 weeks.)
+(In Eastern Orthodox churches, which use the Julian calendar, Advent begins earlier and lasts 40 days rather than four weeks.)

 Faith Without Borders